douglasgreen/utility/docs/config_setup.md

 -   [phpstan-wordpress](https://github.com/szepeviktor/phpstan-wordpress)
 -   [woocommerce-stubs](https://github.com/php-stubs/woocommerce-stubs)

-This file copier automatically adds the files include and bootstrap files to phpstan.neon so you don't need to use the PHPStan extension installer.
+The file linker automatically adds the include and bootstrap lines for the stub files to phpstan.neon so you don't need to use the PHPStan extension installer.

 ### Environment Variables